Inflectra/spira-documentation/docs/SpiraApps/ConditionaLists.md

 !!! info "Example admin configuration"
     Here is a more detailed worked example for the incident artifact window:

     - select the **primary field** using the [field names](../Developers/SpiraApps-Reference.md/#available-field-names).
-This is the field that, when changed, will conditionally limit what is shown in the effected list's dropdown.
+This is the field that, when changed, will conditionally limit what is shown in the affected list's dropdown.
 This field must be a list (dropdown) field.
 For example, if you want the primary field to be the incident type, enter `IncidentTypeId`.
 The setting should now look like this: `IncidentTypeId`
     - for the primary field's **field value** enter the exact text as it appears in the dropdown for the field on the details page.
-This is the value that, when selected, will change the values visible in the effected list chosen.
+This is the value that, when selected, will change the values visible in the affected list chosen.
 For example, if you want to control what happens when the incident type is a "Security", enter `Security`.
 This setting should now look like this: `IncidentTypeId=Security`
-    - next, you need to specify the list that you want the primary field to effect.
+    - next, you need to specify the list that you want the primary field to affect.
 This must also be a list (dropdown) field.
-For example, if you want the effected field to be the incident priority field, enter `PriorityId`.
+For example, if you want the affected field to be the incident priority field, enter `PriorityId`.
 The setting should now look like this: `IncidentTypeId=Security |  PriorityId`
     - finally, you need to provide the list of values that the priority field should show when the incident type is Security (with all other values being hidden).
 For example, because security incidents are so important, let's assume we want to hide the lowest priorities, and instead want to show only the critical, high, and medium priorities.
 To do this copy and paste these values as displayed in the application, separated by commas.
 The setting should now look like this: `IncidentTypeId=Security | PriorityId = 1 - Critical, 2 - High, 3 - Medium`
     - to add extra settings, place them on a new line

-You can also use **multiple primary fields** (up to a maximum of 10) so that the effected list is only changed if each specific primary field's value is set as specified.
+You can also use **multiple primary fields** (up to a maximum of 10) so that the affected list is only changed if each specific primary field's value is set as specified.
 In the example below we have a setting for requirements:

 ![Requirement Rules: RequirementTypeId = Feature,  ComponentId = Database | OwnerId = Backend Developer](img/conditional-lists-requirement-multiple-primary.png)